Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

 1. Paint a feature arch

-If you have a room that lacks architectural detail, you can fake it with a simple paint trick.
+If you have a small dining room or a space that lacks architectural detail, you can fake it with a simple paint trick.
 Using a dark paint that contrasts your main wall colour so that at a glance it looks like a niche or alcove.

 ‘A quick paint job is the best way to give a well used room a new lease of life,' says Marianne Shillingford, Creative Director at Dulux.
 'Whether you want a whole new outfit for the space, or just an accessory like a feature wall or an eye catching shape painted in a bold colour.’